Pankaj-sk/open-core-work-sim-platform/README.md

 # Work Simulation Platform

-A full-stack AI-powered work simulation platform with FastAPI backend and React frontend.
+A full-stack AI-powered work simulation platform with FastAPI backend and React frontend for practicing real-world job roles and generating productivity artifacts.

 ## 🚀 Features